Webinar: Research on how to optimize collections outreach for better results

 How are assets different from liabilities?

 Assets differ from liabilities because they put money into your company, while liabilities take it out.
-This is why it’s crucial to convert assets into cash within a short period so that you can pay off liabilities quicker.
+This is why it’s crucial to convert assets into cash within a short time period so that companies can pay off their liabilities quicker.

-Assets provide your business with a current and / or future economic benefit.
-You may group assets based on how liquid they are or how quickly they may be converted into cash.
-The most liquid asset is cash because you can use it immediately to pay off liabilities.
-On the other hand, an illiquid asset like a factory will take more time to sell so the cash conversion may be longer.
+Assets provide your business with a current or future economic benefit.
+Assets are typically grouped based on how liquid they are, meaning how quickly they may be converted into cash.
+The most liquid asset is cash because you can use it immediately to pay off debt or liabilities.
+On the other hand, an illiquid asset takes longer to convert to cash.
+Examples of illiquid assets include office property, a manufacturing factory, heavy equipment, and vehicles, which take time to sell before they become a deposit in the bank.

 How do you determine the value of assets?

 Keep in mind that the market value of an asset will most likely differ from its book value and even shareholder’s equity (based on historical cost).
-For some companies, their most significant value is in their intangible assets.
+For some companies, their most significant value lies in their intangible assets.
 Examples include brand recognition, copyrights, goodwill, patents, trademarks and more.
-These are the opposite of tangible assets, which consist of equipment, inventory, land and vehicles.
+These are the opposite of tangible assets, which consist of equipment, inventory, land, and vehicles.

 Is accounts receivable a cash asset?

-A receivable that converts into cash after more than one year will be recorded as a long-term asset on the balance sheet and may be classified as a note receivable.
+A receivable that converts into cash after more than 1 year will be recorded as a long-term asset on the balance sheet and may be classified differently:

 Suppose a customer pays you the $5,000 they owe your business.
 In that case, you’d have to put the receivable back on your balance sheet by debiting “accounts receivable” for $5,000 and crediting “revenue” for $5,000.
 To record the cash payment, you would debit “cash” for $5,000 and credit “accounts receivable” for $5,000 to close it out once again.

-Circling back to, “Is accounts receivable an asset?”
 The best way to ensure you collect your receivables on time (or at least within 60 days) is to automate the collection process.
-Not only can accounts receivable automation save you time, but it can save you money in the long run because you can schedule communications with your customers, which may help them to pay you faster.
+Not only can accounts receivable automation save you time, but it can save you money in the long run.
+Productivity savings is gained through automated communications with your customers, which can help them to pay you faster.
+Agentic AI can even draft payment reminder emails intelligently on behalf of collectors.
+Learn more about Agentic AI for AR.

 woman working on a laptop